Skip to content

 It feels dramatic.
 It usually isn’t.

 Start with the basics.
+Restart.
 Update.
-Clear data.
 Check your connection.
 Disable VPN.
+Clear the app data or reinstall if needed.

 Most of the time, once you reset the session properly, it stays fixed.